 Jobbie has become a rite of passage.

-It is one of the greatest celebrations of boats and female beauty in all their sexy naked glory that the State of Michigan has to offer.
+It is one of the greatest celebrations of boats and female beauty.

 A “Rite of Passage” is a ritual event that marks your transition from one stage to another, it usually involves water.

 You will see everything at Jobbie Nooner.
 Hot topless honeys doing jello shots, girls making out with each other, going down on each other, you will see more topless women in one single day than you’ll see in the rest of your life.

 There is no coercion, girls are not forced to get topless or do anything they don’t want to do.